sakshatshinde/sakshat/content/kazakhstan/index.md

 [Here is the TripAdvisor link for the trip details](https://www.tripadvisor.in/TripDetails-t130856726)

-## However I'd also like to mention few places which were quite nice.
+## However I'd also like to mention a few places which were quite nice.

 Cheapest place to get rental ski gear that we could find - [`Free Life - Kairbekov St. 16, Almaty 050000, Kazakhstan`](https://maps.app.goo.gl/H9sircE1Ew1FZ1Be8).
 The staff here was super nice.
-We asked them if we could return the skis after their working hours, they agreed without any fuss - and waited `30m` past their closing time.
+We asked them if we could return the skis after their working hours.
+They agreed without any fuss and waited `30m` past their closing time.
 We really appreciated this gesture and want to give them a huge shoutout.If you are in Almaty please check them out.

 We also randomly found a japanese shop - [`Yaponskiy Magazin Японский Магазин - Seyfullin Avenue 510, Almaty 050000, Kazakhstan`](https://maps.app.goo.gl/ddBxZhWUrcu1sGE3A).
-Stuff here was decent and the owner were hospitable.
+Stuff here was decent and the staff was hospitable.
 This one seems like a [retail chain](https://japanshop.kz/) shop so YMMV.

 Later on we were trying to find a souvenir shop and stumbled upon [`SINICHKI.STORE -Almaty, Aiteke Bi Street, 53`](https://yandex.com/maps/org/sinichki_store/158032250117).
-Decent place and we were able to find few unique fridge magnets to take home (apparently Sujit collects fridge magents from the places he visits).
+Decent place and we were able to find few unique fridge magnets to take home (apparently Sujit collects fridge magnets from the places he visits).

 [`Dostyk Plaza`](https://maps.app.goo.gl/ZJrBqiX3LmCrW2689), was one of my favorite places here in Almaty.
 I know its just a mall but I really liked the vibe here.
 People seemed more friendly and talkative than the average bunch we met throughout our trip.
 I visited one of the clothing stores and a couple of cashiers rounded me up and had an `interrogation` of sorts about my clothes and where they were from, where I was from and how did I get here.
-They were intrigued perhaps because I was the only one who didn't follow the social norm of wearing black/grey clothes and was standing out quite a bit - and off-course I didn't look like Kazakh.
+They were intrigued perhaps because I was the only one who didn't follow the social norm of wearing black/grey clothes and was standing out quite a bit - and of course I didn't look like Kazakh.
 Clothes here in kazakhstan 🇰🇿 are almost as cheap if not cheaper than they're in India 🇮🇳

 ---